Alex1100/heatchek_inc/README.md

   a.
 Flat pricing to accomodate both residential and commercial
 - [X] UX around pricing could be better placed on main page by sections this way I could keep the pricing model for residential, strictly for residential and come up with a simpler solution for commercial
 - [X] Add search functionality on customer events
-- [ ] Adjust backend pricing models to accommodate new pricing on front end
+- [X] Add Pagination to state within MySchedulePage component
-- [ ] make an api call to the matterport_task_bot_server from the employee_app once a job has been marked complete to start the ETU process on the event
+- [X] Adjust backend pricing models to accommodate new pricing on front end
 - [ ] Initiate Refunds for events that get cancelled and are within the policy time frame for a refund on the front end
 - [ ] Charge and reuse the Scheduler component to reschedule an event
 - [ ] Use AWS S3 to store business / agents logos